sevorl/home-assistant.io/source/_integrations/html5.markdown

 Assuming the previous test completed successfully and your browser was registered, you can test the notification as follows:

 1. Open Home Assistant in Chrome or Firefox.
-2. Open the sidebar and click the Services button at the bottom (shaped like a remote control), located below the Developer Tools.
+2. Open the sidebar and click the Developer tools button at the bottom.
-3. From the Services dropdown, search for your HTML5 notify service (e.g., notify.NOTIFIER_NAME) and select it.
+3. Switch to the Service Tab.
+From the Services dropdown, search for your HTML5 notify service (e.g., notify.NOTIFIER_NAME) and select it.
 4. In the Service Data text box enter: `{"message":"hello world"}`, then press the CALL SERVICE button.
 5. If everything worked you should see a popup notification.